leeweiming3/tp/docs/DeveloperGuide.md

    c.
 If you do not run any command and quit the app, no changes will be made to the three JSON files.

-5. Test case: `applications.json` is corrupted i.e does not follow the correct format
+5. Test case: `applications.json` is corrupted i.e. does not follow the correct format

    a.
 On app launch, if any file is corrupted, a new Hirehub instance with data from both `addressbook.json` and `jobs.json` will be used, assuming the two files are not corrupted.